pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/a/a8ff4caf6362a3d695682499a74d64cb189dfc37.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/a/a8ff4caf6362a3d695682499a74d64cb189dfc37.png"></a>

+* how to find network info for a machine
 <a href="#heading--machine-interfaces"><h2 id="heading--machine-interfaces">How to find network info for a machine</h2></a>

 To find network info for a specific machine, open that machine's "Network" tab in the machine summary: